-75 percent of single family prescriptive HVAC alterations in CalCERTS for the 2016 code cycle included duct testing of an altered or existing duct system (CalCERTS 2020).
-18 For these single family and low-rise multifamily projects, Table 91 shows the breakdown of compliance results.
-40 percent of single family projects tested at or below 10 percent total leakage while 40 percent tested between 10 and 15 percent total leakage.
-15 percent of single family projects could not meet the 15 percent total leakage target and used the exception requiring a visual inspection and smoke test.
+75 percent of single family prescriptive HVAC alterations in CalCERTS for the 2016 code cycle included duct testing of an altered or existing duct system (CalCERTS 2020).18 For these single family and low-rise multifamily projects, Table 91 shows the breakdown of compliance results.
+40 percent of single family projects tested at or below 10 percent total leakage while 40 percent tested between 10 and 15 percent total leakage target and used the exception requiring a visual inspection and smoke test.